ansible-community/community-topics/README.md

 All active votes in the Ansible Forum can be found using [the intersection of the `community-wg` and `active-vote` tags](https://forum.ansible.com/tags/intersection/community-wg/active-vote).

-You do **NOT** need any special status (for example, to be a Steering Committee member) to create the topics or take part in the discussions asynchronously in the topics or in the meetings (see below).
-Any opinions are equally welcome and appreciated!
+Community members may create topics, take part in asynchronous discussions, and vote!
+All opinions are equally welcome and appreciated.
+You do **NOT** need to be a Steering Committee member or to have any other special status to create topics or take part in the discussions asynchronously in the topics or in the meetings (see below).

 ## Community meetings